-Mary Kathleen is a ghost town halfway between Mount Isa and Cloncurry which used to be an uranium mine that existed from the 1950s to the 1980s.
+Mary Kathleen is a ghost town halfway between Mount Isa and Cloncurry.
+It was a uranium mine that existed from the 1950s to the 1980s.
 Uranium was first found at the site in 1954 by Clem Walton and Norm McConachy and the site was named for Norm’s wife who had died only two weeks earlier.
 They sold the mining rights to Rio Tinto who formed Mary Kathleen Uranium (MKU) Ltd to develop a mine and service town.
 An architect-designed town grew during 1956-58, with reticulated water from Lake Corella.

 A sales contract with the United Kingdom Atomic Energy Authority was signed in 1956.
 The project was developed by MKU at a cost of $24 million.
 Mining commenced at the end of 1956 and the treatment plant was commissioned in June 1958.
 At the opening, Prime Minister Robert Menzies unveiled this plaque with Queensland premier Frank Nicklin.
 In the first five years of its open-cut operation, MKU extracted 4080 tonnes of uranium oxide but in 1963 the major supply contract had been satisfied ahead of schedule, and large reserves of ore lay at grass.
 The works were closed down until 1974, when Rio Tinto got new supply contracts with Japanese, German and American power utilities.

 This photo from the Mount Isa North West Star taken in December 1974 promoted the town.
 The caption read: “The town centre where shops, post office, canteen, bank and other facilities are located.
 The town’s churches and sporting facilities, including swimming pool, bowling greens and golf course, are nearby.”
 The company made a share issue to raise capital, and the Commonwealth Government, through the Australian Atomic Energy Commission underwrote this, thereby obtaining a 42% holding in the company.
 At the end of 1982 the mine was depleted and finally closed down after 4802 tonnes of uranium oxide concentrate had been produced in its second phase of operation.
 During the 12 years of operations about 31 million tonnes of material was mined, including 7 million tonnes of ore.
 About 1200 people lived at Mary Kathleen in 1981.